kavyamanchanda/hanna-ph-probe-datalogging-script/README.md

 # Hanna pH Probe Data Logging Script

 ## Overview
 This Python script is designed to interface with a Hanna pH probe device over a serial connection (COM port or `/dev/ttyUSB0`).
-Do change the port depending on the port on your device.
-This can be checked in MacOS by typing in Terminal: ls /dev/tty.*.

 The script allows you to record pH data, temperature and mV value from the device and store it in a CSV file along with corresponding timestamps.

 ## Functionality